Basic of Microeconomics - a subject offered in English 330-ES1-1MIK1#E

 Quantitative indicators:

-Student workload related to classes requiring direct involvement of the academic teacher: 38 hours (1.52 ECTS credits)
+Student workload related to classes requiring direct involvement of the academic teacher: 38 hours (1.52 ECTS credits).

 Course coordinators